Virgin Money Super: Performance, features and fees

 What investment options are available with Virgin Money Super?

 Virgin Money Super offers two different ways to invest: Lifestage Tracker and Virgin Choice.
 The Lifestage Tracker is the default option and invests your super in line with your age on your behalf.
-Virgin Choice allows you to choose one or a mixture of asset-based portfolios.
+Virgin Money Super Choice Investment Options allows you to choose one or a mixture of asset-based portfolios.

-Note that if you fail to select which option you'd like to go with you'll be invested in the Lifestage Tracker, which is Virgin Money's authorised MySuper product.
+Note that if you fail to select which option you'd like to go with you'll be invested in the Lifestage Tracker, which is Virgin Money Super's authorised MySuper product.

-What insurance options are available with Virgin Super?
+What insurance options are available with Virgin Money Super?

 Australian residents aged between 15 and 64 who join Virgin Money Super receive automatic death and TPD insurance.
 However, you can opt out of insurance cover at any time if you don't think you need it.